-One in three people diagnosed with mesothelioma in the United States is a military veteran.
-That is not a coincidence.
+Veterans are disproportionately represented among people diagnosed with mesothelioma in the United States.
 The U.S. military used asbestos extensively from the 1930s through the late 1970s in ships, aircraft, vehicles, barracks, and base infrastructure.
 The result is an ongoing public health crisis that disproportionately affects the people who served.

 Risk by Military Branch